 Products like this fly in the face of the work Responsibility.org and other organizations have done for decades to educate individuals about responsible alcohol consumption.
 Sprinkling a powder on to food without understanding its impact on impairment, carrying it into a venue that has chosen not to offer alcohol and consuming it in untested ways can only result in unfortunate consequences.

-Responsible product innovation can provide an important platform for understanding consumer preferences and responding to consumer demands.
-Even though TTB is reversing course on their approval, we don’t see how Palcohol and responsible fit together.
+Responsible product innovation can provide an important platform for understanding consumer preferences and responding to consumer demands, but we don’t see how Palcohol and responsible fit together.

 Lisa Graham Keegan